sdarwin/django_platform/README.md

 The latest 2.2 LTS release of Django requires Python 3.5 and SQLite 3.8 or higher.
 RHEL + EPEL provides Python 3.6, but it is compiled with an old SQLite 3.7.
 For comparison, Ubuntu 16 comes with only Python 3.5, but it is compiled with SQLite 3.11.

-For consistency, and to support recent Django versions on a wider variety of platforms, a local Python install is used.
+Where possible, it is advisable to use system packages because they are better supported.
+However, running newer Django versions on older distros can require installing custom libraries.
+This cookbook can be used to build a custom python install.
+The install method is controlled by a single switch.

+* `node['django_platform']['python']['install_method']`.
+Defaults to 'package'.
+The method used to install Python and dependencies.
+Allowable values are 'package' and 'source'.

+When source install is chosen, the attributes below control the versions of Python and dependencies to install.
+The attributes below are ignored for package install.

 * `node['django_platform']['openssl']['version_to_install']`.
 Defaults to `nil`,